Do I need a dedicated print server?

 - view/manage all print jobs in a queue

-If you’re a small business or a distributed site organization with a modest numbers of users that are separated by different offices, then it may make more sense to print directly to a printer rather than have your print jobs travel through a print server.
-PaperCut’s Direct Printing feature may be best for you in this case.
-This feature gives you a lot more flexibility when choosing whether or not you need a print server at all.
+Not everyone wants or needs a print server (for example if you’re a small business or a distributed site organization with a modest numbers of users that are separated by different offices).
+In which case it may make more sense to print directly to a printer rather than have your print jobs travel through a print server.

 keywords: print server, printer setup, configuration, installation, direct IP connection, BODP, branch office direct printing, direct print